 7. Kid’s Map Puzzle With Animals

-This beautiful map floor puzzle comes in a nice box.
-It also comes with 3D animals, encouraging little ones to think about where different creatures come from.
+This lovely map floor puzzle encourages little ones to think about different places.

 8. 4D Animal Flashcards